damusss/mili/guide/style.md

 | draw_above | `True/False` | _the polygon is drawn above the children_ | `False` |

 ## Style Helpers

 ### (exported in the `mili.style` module)

+- `mili.CENTER`: Centers text, anchoring and aligment

+- `mili.X`: Expands to `{"axis": "x"}`

+- `mili.PADLESS`: Sets padding to zero on both axis

+- `mili.RESIZE`: Sets resizing to true on both axis

+- `mili.FLOATING`: Styles to ignore the parent and have the stack as parent

 - `mili.style.filter()` will help you select the style names you want using a whitelist and a blacklist<br>